Last Updated: September 2019

 Mr. Eric C. Rusnak '00

-Mr. Rusnak is a partner in the Washington, D.C., offices of K&L Gates LLP, where he practices in the areas of intellectual property and corporate litigation.
+Mr. Rusnak is a partner at Pillsbury Winthrop Shaw Pittman, LLP, in Washington, DC, and practices law in the areas of intellectual property and corporate litigation.
 He earned his law degree from The Ohio State University Moritz College of Law in 2003.
 In addition to his service as a board member, he serves on the Wittenberg’s Alumni Board and as a volunteer for the Office of Advancement.
 At Wittenberg, Mr. Rusnak was a member of the Wittenberg Review of Literature and Art editorial board and the Spectrum editorial board.

 Pastor Catherine L. Schibler Keegan '82

 The Rev. Schibler is a Lutheran pastor.
 She is the regional representative for her synod with Portico Benefits Service, a group that provides retirement and life insurance benefits to pastors, ministers and lay employees within the Evangelical Lutheran Church in America (ELCA).
 A volunteer in the Office of Advancement, she is a member of Gamma Phi Beta sorority.
 As a student, she participated in the Wittenberg music program and was a member of The Torch newspaper staff.
 She is married to Clayton Keegan, and many of her relatives are Wittenberg alumni, including three of her sisters and daughters, Meredith ’16 and Sarah ’17.